 It can also be useful to consider the kinds of courses you'll be taking.
 There are math courses with problem sets, Humanities courses with reading/writing assignments, science courses with labs.
 In general, it's best to have a mix of course styles.
 So even if you like reading/writing-based courses, we still suggest you limit yourself to no more than two of them in your first quarter as you adjust to the expectations of a college-level course.
 In particular, we do not recommend registering for Humanities, Social Sciences, and Civilization Studies simultaneously - the amount of reading you will have each week will keep you from doing much else!

-As part of the pre-registration process, you'll need to tell us how many courses you'd like to take.
-However, as requesting a course doesn't guarantee enrollment, you should request more than three or four courses and more than one section of each course.
+As part of the pre-registration process, you'll need to tell us how many courses you'd like to take, but you can always change your mind later.
+However, as requesting a course does not guarantee enrollment, you should request more than three or four courses and more than one section of each course during pre-registration.
 It may turn out that a particular course has more requests than seats or there’s a schedule conflict with another course that you need to take; having different options and alternatives gives you the best possible chance to get a schedule that works for you.

 The College Catalog outlines all Core and major/minor requirements.
 It also gives you information (descriptions, prerequisites, etc.) about courses scheduled for that academic year.
 It's worth familiarizing yourself with the whole thing, but there are a couple of particularly key sections you'll need to start using right away.

-You'll probably use the sections highlighted above most regularly (The Curriculum - Core requirements; Programs of Study - major/minor requirements; Academic Regulations and Procedures - College policies; Examination Credit - AP/IB credit, placement tests).
-Under "The Curriculum," you'll find lists of courses eligible to satisfy each Core requirement.
-To know what courses will complete the Art requirement, for example, you need to check there.
+You'll probably use these sections most regularly: Core requirements, Programs of Study, Academic Regulations and Procedures, and Examination Credit.
+Under "The Core," you'll find lists of courses eligible to satisfy each Core requirement.
+To know what courses will complete the Art Core requirement, for example, you need to check there.
 Under "Programs of Study," every academic program has its own page outlining requirements and policies.
 If you click on one of those program pages, you'll see that the information is divided into several sections.
 There are two you'll use most frequently this summer:

 The "Summary of Requirements" section breaks down all the requirements for the major.
 Likewise, if the major requires you to complete any Core requirements in specific ways (e.g. taking Calculus for the Math requirement of Core), that will be included in the "Summary of Requirements."
 It would look something like this:

-The "Courses" section will give you a preview of the courses the department plans to offer in this academic year.
-Like the class schedule, this gives you the course number and name, the course description, the scheduled professor, and any course prerequisites.
+The Catalog gives you the course number and name, the course description, the scheduled professor, and any course prerequisites.
 The Catalog doesn't give you details such as days and times like the schedule does, but it projects courses through Spring quarter.
-That means you can use the Catalog to start planning for upcoming quarters and the class schedule to narrow down and further solidify your course preferences for the upcoming term.
+That means you can use the Catalog to start tentatively planning for upcoming quarters now and the class schedule to narrow down and further solidify your course preferences when it is released.

 Preparing for Pre-Registration

-By now, through meeting with your Assigned Academic Adviser, you've narrowed down your Autumn course options and thought and thought about how many courses you'd like to take in Autumn.
+By now, through meeting with your Academic Adviser and reviewing the many sources of information, you've narrowed down your Autumn course options and thought and thought about how many courses you'd like to take in Autumn.
 So, what next?

-All students will submit their preferences for Humanities during the first pre-registration window, from June 20-23.
-You will request the rest of your courses through the pre-registration system during the second window, from August 14-18.
+All students will submit their preferences for autumn quarter through the pre-registration system from August 17-21.

 The pre-registration system allows you to rank subjects in order of their importance to you.
 When the system resolves everyone into their courses, that rank is taken into consideration.

 Let's say you're a prospective Psychology major interested in completing pre-health requirements.
-Using the sample First Quarter Schedules and the Registration Planner, you've determined that in Autumn you must take: Humanities (preferably Reading Cultures, Philosophical Perspectives, or Readings in World Literature), Mathematical Sciences (Calculus, dependent on placement), Physical Sciences (General Chemistry I, dependent on placement).
-Possible fourth course options are a language course (depending on outcome of placement test) or Art course (preferably ARTV 10100).
+Using the sample First Quarter Schedules, you've determined that in Autumn you will take: Humanities, Mathematical Sciences (Calculus, dependent on placement), and Physical Sciences (General Chemistry I, dependent on placement).
+Possible fourth course options are a language course (depending on outcome of placement test) or Art course.

-You know you need to be in Humanities, which you will request during the first pre-registration window.
-So, for the second window, Calculus and General Chemistry I should be top priorities.
+So, Humanities, Calculus and General Chemistry should be top priorities for pre-registration rankings.
 But maybe you feel really strongly about when you have your Chemistry lecture and are more flexible about which Calculus course you take.
-In that case, you'd want to mark the Physical Sciences category as your number one priority instead of Math or an elective.
+In that case, you'd want to mark the Physical Sciences category as your number two priority, behind Humanities in number one, instead of Math or an elective.
 You'll also be able to rank preferences for individual class offerings within each category.

-For now, focus on getting started on the prep work when the rest of the resources and placement tests start becoming available on May 15, and then review your selections with your Assigned Academic Adviser so all you need to do during your pre-registration window in August is submit your requests.
-If you're not going to be available during the pre-registration window, let your Academic Adviser know as soon as possible.
+For now, focus on getting started on the prep work when the rest of the resources and placement tests start becoming available, and then review your selections with your Academic Adviser so all you need to do during your pre-registration window in August is submit your requests.

 Pre-Registration Screenshots